 I work with clients with a wide range of difficulties including anxiety, depression, disconnection, dissociation, mood swings, interpersonal problems and psychosis.
 Many of my clients come with a question about life - a feeling of stuckness or deadness, an artists block or lack of purpose.
 Others come in acute crisis.
 I provide individual, couple and family psychotherapy in my private practice.
+My clinic is LGBTQIA+, kink- and sex-worker positive with an active focus on thinking about difference and discriminations.

 The beauty of clinical psychology and integrative psychotherapy is that therapists are trained to work from a number of therapy models.
 This allows therapy to be created anew for each and every client.